 I've discovered some creative ways to eat and share our home while on a tight budget.
-I try to assign people part of meals such as pasta Primavera, baked potato bar, crepes, Sloppy Joes or hay stacks, which are all super inexpensive meals in which people can get involved.
+I try to assign people part of meals such as pasta Primavera, baked potato bar, crepes, sloppy joes, or hay stacks, which are all super inexpensive meals that people can get involved with.
 Some can bring the veggies, some the salad or dessert, so no one is spending much money or doing a lot of work.
-The meal is more manageable and no one seems to mind.
+Meat and alcohol are usually the most expensive part of a meal, and when that is avoided, the grocery bill is much more manageable and no one seems to mind.

 I've found that God seems to do just what He did many years ago on that hillside with the loaves and fishes—He works it out that we always have enough food, and we've never gone into debt because of our grocery bill.
-Sometimes, every serving dish is scraped clean, but everyone was fed.
-Opening our home doesn't require wealth, but a willingness to be real with people.
-And this brings me to the next fear.
+Sometimes, every serving dish is scraped clean, but everyone is fed.
+Opening our home doesn't require wealth, it requires a willingness to be real with people.
+Which brings me to the next fear.

 Fear #2: We fear they'll find out something bad about us.

 When we open our homes to people, we're making ourselves completely vulnerable to them.
-I just expect that this will happen and place books in our bookcases that I've really enjoyed and would love to lend out.
-I put items in our powder room medicine closet that I suspect they may need: band- aids, Tylenol, dental floss, a little bag of feminine products.
+I just expect that this will happen, and place books in our bookcases that I've really enjoyed and would love to lend out.
+I put items in our powder room medicine closet that I suspect they may need: bandaids, Tylenol, dental floss, a little bag of feminine products.
 When we invite them in, we give them permission to know us, and we really don't have any secrets.
-That's where intimacy starts.
-My biggest hope?
-That they'll find Jesus here—and take Him with them.
+That's were intimacy starts.
+My biggest hope is that they'll find Jesus here—and take Him with them.